Michael Kesselring: Playing career

+At the completion of the 2024–25 season, Kesselring was traded by the rebranded Utah Mammoth, along with Josh Doan, to the Buffalo Sabres in exchange for JJ Peterka on June 25, 2025.

-Personal
+Personal life

-Kesselring's father, Casey Kesselring, played professional hockey at the ECHL level and has served as junior head coach since 2003.
+Kesselring was born at a hospital in Florence, South Carolina, the son of Casey and Shawndra Kesselring.
+His father, Casey, played professional hockey at the ECHL level and has served as a minor, high school and junior head coach since 2003.
 Michael was coached by his father during his high school tenure with New Hampton School.
-His younger brother, Mason, currently plays junior hockey with the Chilliwack Chiefs in the British Columbia Hockey League (BCHL).
+His younger brother, Mason, currently plays junior hockey with the Coquitlam Express in the British Columbia Hockey League (BCHL) and is committed to play at the University of Connecticut.

+International play

+Kesselring represented the United States at the 2025 IIHF World Championship, where he recorded one goal and three assists in ten games and helped Team USA win their first gold medal since 1933.